martin-p-bauer/2018_JWP/Part1.md

 # Part 1

-# 1 Towards a business practice of semantic Interoperability
+# 1 Towards semantic interoperability standards that can be used in practice
-Part 1 provides a rationale for a business practice of semantic interoperability, identifies conditions under which it can take place, and describes a semantic interoperability process, i.e. an interoperability-by-design practice.
+Part 1 provides a rationale for the need to develop semantic interoperability standards that takes into account industry needs.
+It identifies conditions under which a semantic interoperability process, i.e. an interoperability-by-design best practice can be applied by stakeholders in the industry to develop semantic interoperability standards.
-## 1.1 Rationale for a business practice
+## 1.1 Rationale for industry practice
-The benefit of applying semantic interoperability processes to business will be the following:
+The benefit of applying semantic interoperability processes in the industry will be the following:
 * A systematic process is applied, which improves the quality of a specification
 * The resulting specification can be used as a reference when interpretation problems have to be solved
 * Most importantly, the maintenance and extension of an interoperability specification will be straightforward with a better guarantee that no regression is created.
-## 1.2 Business requirements for semantic interoperability specification development
+## 1.2 Industry requirements for semantic interoperability standard development
 In order to get successful standards on semantic interoperability specifications, a number of requirements must be taken in account by organisations that wish to build a standard:
 * Co-creation and separation of concern
 * Scope of a specification
 * Evaluation of a specification
-* Support of business deployment concerns
+* Support of industry deployment concerns
 ### Co-creation and separation of concern
 The practice of semantic interoperability requires multiple expertise: domain experts bring knowledge on domain engineering, semantic interoperability experts bring knowledge on ontology engineering.
-Depending on the business, other categories of experts might also be needed such as security and privacy exerts, or user-centric design experts.
+Depending on the domain, other categories of experts might also be needed such as security and privacy exerts, or user-centric design experts.
 It is however important to achieve a clear separation of concern between domain experts and semantic interoperability experts.
 Without this separation of concern, we can get into the trap that a domain expert has to rely on a semantic interoperability expert to propose a specification, and end up with decisions that are taken by the wrong expert.
 From a method and tools viewpoint, we believe that recommendations must be provided in approaches to create separation of concern.
 For instance, domain experts should be able to inspect and update a specification using a domain viewpoint, while the semantic interoperability experts should be able to focus on the semantic interoperability mechanics soundness.

 |Example|Description|